theforeman/forklift/README.md

 ### Customize Deployment Settings

-Some settings can be customized for the entirety of the deployment, they are:
+Some settings can be customized for the entirety of the deployment by copying `vagrant/settings.yaml.example` to `vagrant/settings.yaml` and add, remove or updating:

  * memory: Memory to give boxes by default unless specified by a box
  * cpus: Number of CPUs to give boxes by default unless specified by a box